fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 **Delgado, F.** Abnormally large magma flux does not lead to eruption in subduction zone calderas: The 2022-2023 episode of unrest of Aniakchak Crater (Aleutians).
 Geophysical Research Letters, major revisions.

 **Delgado, F.**, Baez, J. C., León-Ibáñez, P. Interseismic strain accumulation along the Chilean segment of the Magallanes - Fagnano fault zone recorded by continuous GNSS.
-Journal of South American Earth Sciences.l, minor revisions.
+Journal of South American Earth Sciences, minor revisions.

 **Delgado, F.**, León-Ibañez, P., Báez, J.C., Parra, S. The triggering of sub-Plinian and Plinian eruptions: insights from three decades of InSAR observations in the Andean Southern Volcanic Zone (1991-2024) and a global compilation.
 Journal of Geophysical Research: Solid Earth, major revisions.